-All staff must adhere to the principles set out in this Policy.
+Everyone working on the Programme, including Sponsor Body staff, contractors, suppliers and agency/interim workers, must adhere to the principles set out in this Policy.
 In so doing, they must be aware of the prohibitions in the Fraud and Bribery Acts.

-- The Fraud Act 2006 covers fraud by false representation; fraud by failing to disclose information; fraud by abuse of position; and fraud by deception. - The Bribery Act 2010 creates the offences of offering, promising or giving a bribe; requesting, agreeing to receive or accepting a bribe; bribing a foreign public official; and (for an organisation carrying out business) failing to prevent bribery.
+■ The Fraud Act 2006 covers fraud by false representation; fraud by failing to disclose information; fraud by abuse of position; and fraud by deception.

+The Bribery Act 2010 creates the offences of offering, promising or giving a bribe; requesting, agreeing to receive or accepting a bribe; bribing a foreign public official; and (for an organisation carrying out business) failing to prevent bribery.